xenocrat/chyrp-lite/README.markdown

 Chyrp Lite is compatible with Chyrp.
 If you have a Chyrp blog, you can switch to Chyrp Lite or vice versa!

 ## How is Chyrp Lite different from Chyrp?
 Chyrp Lite is intended to minimise complexity and client-side footprint for users, and to maximise reliability and ease of maintenance for administrators.
 Modifications to the engine and extensions strive for clean separation of content, style, and behaviour.
 Wherever possible, [Block, Element, Modifier](http://api.yandex.com/bem/) methodology has been enforced.
+JavaScripts deemed unduly complex or maintenance-heavy have been removed, as have modules and feathers deemed non-essential.

 Specifically, Chyrp Lite deviates from Chyrp as follows: